patel-26meet/binary-bishop/README.md

 # binary-bishop

-this is a chess bot, currently very very stupid - not even 500 elo yet... will get better hopefully...
+this is a chess bot,
+not so stupid anymore, is now about ~1300 elo, (defeated me once :) )